ArantesVini/ArantesVini/README.md

 🐍 As a Data Transformation Specialist (Analytics Engineer) in a USA-based company, I work with **Python**, **Databricks**, and **SQL**.

-🤓 I am pursuing two Lato sensu postgraduate degrees - Data engineering and architecture and Data engineering IA Expert - at XP Educação 🤖.
+🤓 I am pursuing two _Lato sensu_ postgraduate degrees - Data engineering and architecture and Data engineering IA Expert - at XP Educação 🤖.

-👽 My hobbies include playing video games, read, and studying!

 ---